-A profit and loss statement summarizes the revenues and expenses a business incurs during a specified period of time, usually a fiscal quarter or year.
-The difference between a P&L statement and a balance sheet is related to the period of time that is being examined.
+A profit and loss statement summarizes the revenues and expenses a business incurs during a specified period, usually a fiscal quarter or year.
+The difference between a P&L statement and a balance sheet is related to the period that is being examined.
 A balance sheet summarizes a company’s financial situation at a specific point in time (ex: last day of the month).
-Meanwhile, P&L statement shows revenues and expenses during a set period of time, such as a quarter or an entire year.
+Meanwhile, the P&L statement shows revenues and expenses during a set period, such as a quarter or an entire year.

 Having a firm grasp of the money coming in and the money going out can mean the difference between profit and loss for any business.
 Use your cost-benefit analysis to make an informed business decision.

 Once you understand these basic documents, you can better manage your finances and improve your creditworthiness if, at some point, your business needs to secure working capital or the funding for growth and expansion.
 Having a solid track record of repaying debts is important not only for obtaining credit but also in getting it at reasonable rates and terms.

 Knowing your cash on hand and your accounts payable will let you know how many of your bills you can pay at a given time.
 Paying bills on time and in full, if possible, helps establish a good credit history for your business.
 Doing so will improve the credit rating of your company and thereby increase your chances of securing small business financing.

 Currently, big banks are approving about one-quarter of the business loan applications they receive, while community and regional banks are granting almost half (49.1 %) of funding requests, according to the latest Biz2Credit Small Business Lending Index (January 2018).
 Banks typically offer the lowest interest rates and the longest payback periods.
 Lending institutions that are approved partners of the Small Business Administration offer SBA loans, backed by government guarantees against default that incentivizes lenders to provide capital to small business owners.